top of page

 New Section

 I'm still pondering over the best way to lay out this section, but at present the following arrangement seems like a reasonable way of grouping and representing the species I want to feature even if the inclusion of slugs and snails is a bit borderline.
-The other groups definitely fit the criteria as they represent the primary non-insect species you'd expect to find in this type of habitat, but read on as I want to extend the section to show how they interact.
+The other groups definitely fit the criteria as they represent the primary non-insect species you'd expect to find in this type of habitat, but there are still a few more woodland creatures that need to be covered and there's a lot more to learn so please read on .....

 MYRIAPODA